-- Caring for Our Community An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian of our community assets - Strengthening Our Community Our city, towns and villages have adequate road services to contain lively urban and rural village spaces including places where people can learn, live, work, shop, meet and spend leisure time - Developing Our Built Environment An accessible public transport and regional road network that meets the diverse and changing needs of the community and the road network is efficiently managed to achieve a safe and effective network - Enhancing Our Natural Environment infrastructure that is built sustainably, whilst protecting and enhancing the environment in our city, towns and villages

-- Responsible Governance and Civic Leadership Council rigorously manages its financial resources and assets to maximise delivery of services - Fit For the Future Adoption of satisfactory service levels that reflect an acceptable balance between Council's financial resources and the communities desires
+- Caring for Our Community An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian of our community assets - Strengthening Our Community Our city, towns and villages have adequate road services to contain lively urban and rural village spaces including places where people can learn, live, work, shop, meet and spend leisure time - Developing Our Built Environment An accessible public transport and regional road network that meets the diverse and changing needs of the community and the road network is efficiently managed to achieve a safe and effective network - Enhancing Our Natural Environment infrastructure that is built sustainably, whilst protecting and enhancing the environment in our city, towns and villages - Responsible Governance and Civic Leadership Council rigorously manages its financial resources and assets to maximise delivery of services - Fit For the Future Adoption of satisfactory service levels that reflect an acceptable balance between Council's financial resources and the communities desires

-The Roads data reported in Council's Financial Statements 2020 / 2021 is based on the previous revaluation completed in 2020.
+The Roads data reported in Note 9a of Council's Financial Statements 2015 / 2016 is based on the previous revaluation completed in 2015.
 A review of the data by Council and Consultants (as part of the Fit For the Future review) identified that Council needed to complete a revision of the useful lives, conditions and unit rates of the road components.

-This assessment has recently been conducted by a registered Valuer, and the revised asset data has been included in the 2022 Long-Term Financial Plan.
+This assessment has recently been conducted by a registered Valuer, and the revised asset data has been included in the 2017 Long-Term Financial Plan.

 The review further identified a need for Council to implement and maintain a formal regular inspection program, as at present Council inspects road conditions on a reactive basis or through customer requests.
-This is being completed as part of Council's Asset Management Improvement Plan, and the maintenance inspection schedules will be activated in the corporate asset management system by 30 June 2023.
+This will be completed as part of Council's Asset Management Improvement Plan, and the data will be imported into the corporate asset management systems by 30 June 2020.